Float Fishing In Ontario – When, Where And How

 THE CENTERPIN REEL

 A Centerpin reel looks a lot like a fly reel or a mooching reel and is basically a spool that sits on a center post or center pin.
-This allows the spool to spin effortlessly both forward and backward with no drag and very little if any resistance at all.
+This allows the spool to spin effortlessly both forward and backward with no drag and very little, if any resistance at all.

 Centerpin reels have extremely high-quality bearings that allow the spool to spin freely as the current pulls the float down the river.
 Many reels have such good bearings that even with just a slight breeze the reel can start pinning.